 In the last decade, some novel hormonal agents have been introduced for use in metastatic prostate cancer once traditional testosterone-suppression therapy has failed.
 These have increased the length of life for men and decreased cancer side effects.

-Abiraterone is funded in New Zealand and is given for rises in PSA level once traditional hormonal therapy has failed.
+66 A landmark trial showed a significant improvement in survival in men given upfront chemotherapy when they presented with symptomatic metastatic disease 99 Abiraterone is funded in New Zealand and is given for rises in PSA level once traditional hormonal therapy has failed.
 Evidence also shows that abiraterone brings benefit when given at the time of commencing traditional hormone therapy, but this is currently not funded in New Zealand.
-Abiraterone needs to be taken with prednisone and requires close follow-up (every fortnight on initiation) of blood pressure and liver function.
-Much of this can be carried out in primary care.
+Abiraterone